-- The instance dump utility, schema dump utility, and table dump utility only support General Availability (GA) releases of MySQL Server versions. - MySQL 5.7 or later is required for the destination MySQL instance where the dump will be loaded. - For the source MySQL instance, dumping from MySQL 5.7 or later is fully supported in all MySQL Shell releases where the utilities are available. - Object names in the instance or schema must be in the latin1 or utf8 characterset. - Data consistency is guaranteed only for tables that use the Innobe storage engine. - The minimum required set of privileges that the user account used to run the utility must have on all the schemas involved is as follows: EVENT, RELOAD, SELECT, SHOW VIEW, and TRIGGER. - If the consistent option is set to true, which is the default, the LOCK TABLES privilege on all dumped tables can substitute for the RELOAD privilege if the latter is not available. - If the user account does not have the BACKUP\ADMIN privilege and LOCK INSTANCE FOR BACKUP cannot be executed, the utilities make an extra consistency check during the dump.
-If this check fails, an instance dump is stopped, but a schema dump or a table dump continues and returns an error message to alert the user that the consistency check failed. - If the consistent option is set to false, the BACKUP\ADMIN and RELOAD privileges are not required. - If the dump is from a MySQL 5.6 instance and includes user accounts (which is possible only with the instance dump utility), the SUPER privilege is also required. - The user account used to run the utility needs the REPLICATION CLIENT privilege in order for the utility to be able to include the binary log file name and position in the dump metadata.
+- The instance dump utility, schema dump utility, and table dump utility only support General Availability (GA) releases of MySQL Server versions. - MySQL 5.7 or later is required for the destination MySQL instance where the dump will be loaded. - For the source MySQL instance, dumping from MySQL 5.7 or later is fully supported in all MySQL Shell releases where the utilities are available. - Object names in the instance or schema must be in the latin1 or utf8 characterset. - Data consistency is guaranteed only for tables that use the InnoDB storage engine. - The minimum required set of privileges that the user account used to run the utility must have on all the schemas involved is as follows: EVENT, RELOAD, SELECT, SHOW VIEW, and TRIGGER. - If the consistent option is set to true, which is the default, the LOCK TABLES privilege on all dumped tables can substitute for the RELOAD privilege if the latter is not available. - If the user account does not have the BACKUP_ADMIN privilege and LOCK INSTANCE FOR BACKUP cannot be executed, the utilities make an extra consistency check during the dump.
+If this check fails, an instance dump is stopped, but a schema dump or a table dump continues and returns an error message to alert the user that the consistency check failed. - If the consistent option is set to false, the BACKUP_ADMIN and RELOAD privileges are not required. - If the dump is from a MySQL 5.6 instance and includes user accounts (which is possible only with the instance dump utility), the SUPER privilege is also required. - If activate_all_roles_on_login is enabled, the user requires SELECT on mysql.role_edges.
+If it is not enabled, the user requires SELECT on mysql.default_roles. - The user account used to run the utility needs the REPLICATION CLIENT privilege in order for the utility to be able to include the binary log file name and position in the dump metadata.
 If the user ID does not have that privilege, the dump continues but does not include the binary log information.
-The binary log information can be used after loading the dumped data into the replica server to set up replication with a non-GTID source server, using the ASSIGN\GTIDS\TO\ANONYMOUS\TRANSACTIONS option of the CHANGE REPLICATION SOURCE TO statement. - The upload method used to transfer files to an Oracle Cloud Infrastructure Object Storage bucket has a file size limit of 1.2 TiB. - The utilities convert columns with data types that are not safe to be stored in text form (such as BLOB) to Base64.
-The size of these columns therefore must not exceed approximately 0.74 times the value of the max\allowed\packet system variable (in bytes) that is configured on the target MySQL instance. - For the table dump utility, exported views and triggers must not use qualified names to reference other views or tables. - The table dump utility does not dump routines, so any routines referenced by the dumped objects (for example, by a view that uses a function) must already exist when the dump is loaded.
+The binary log information can be used after loading the dumped data into the replica server to set up replication with a non-GTID source server, using the ASSIGN_GTIDS_TO_ANONYMOUS_TRANSACTIONS option of the CHANGE REPLICATION SOURCE TO statement. - The upload method used to transfer files to an Oracle Cloud Infrastructure Object Storage bucket has a file size limit of 1.2 TiB. - The utilities convert columns with data types that are not safe to be stored in text form (such as BLOB) to Base64.
+The size of these columns therefore must not exceed approximately 0.74 times the value of the max_allowed_packet system variable (in bytes) that is configured on the target MySQL instance. - For the table dump utility, exported views and triggers must not use qualified names to reference other views or tables.

-• For import into a HeatWave Service DB System, set the ocimds option to true, to ensure compatibility with HeatWave Service.
+- The table dump utility does not dump routines, so any routines referenced by the dumped objects (for example, by a view that uses a function) must already exist when the dump is loaded. - For import into a HeatWave Service DB System, set the ocimds option to true, to ensure compatibility with HeatWave Service.